LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 The :type:`xml_DOMImplementation` type provides comparable functionality to the `xml` method, but follows the DOM Level 2 specification.
 An object of the type :type:`xml_DOMImplementation` is stateless and can be created with zero parameters.
-Once an `xml_DOMImplementation` object is obtained it can be used to create or parse XML documents as well as create XML document types.
+Once an :type:`xml_DOMImplementation` object is obtained it can be used to create or parse XML documents as well as create XML document types.

 This functionality is presented in the following four methods.